 Hopefully, it'll be helpful for those in a similar boat.

 For those unfamiliar with SMART goals, here are the basics on them:

 - Specific: Choose a specific goal.
 Don’t say ’save more’, but instead choose ‘put aside 5% of my paycheck into my emergency fund.’

 - Measurable: How do you know when you reached your goal?
 If you are saving an emergency fund up, consider setting aside 3-6 months of living expenses in the account.

 - Attainable: Work on a few goals at a time so you don’t feel overwhelmed.
 Be gazelle intense on the ones you have.

 - Realistic: Make sure your goal is something you can do and truly believe in.
 Have a plan of action that you can sustain.

-- Time Based: By setting a deadline, you can work backwards and break down the steps into mini goals.
+- Time-Based: By setting a deadline, you can work backward and break down the steps into mini-goals.